-Documented units will appear on the student's transcript, as will the words "B.A. equivalent."
+Documented units will appear on the student's transcript.
 M.A.
 ABLE students do not earn a B.A. degree.
 The degree requirement is waived on the basis of documented experience, and the student is admitted directly into graduate standing.